LaurenzPoll/LaurenzPoll/README.md

-My name is Laurenz, a dedicated second year student at Fontys University of Applied Sciences.
+My name is Laurenz, a dedicated student at Fontys University of Applied Sciences.

-I'm currently focused on enhancing my coding skills and gaining hands-on experience through various projects.
+I'm currently in my final year, specializing in AI while also working as a student employee.
+I will soon be starting the Advanced AI semester, where I'll learn more about techniques like reinforcement learning and neural networks and their real-world applications.

 ## Table of Contents